-We are going to explain what is considered the most complicated part of the path, along with some others of similar difficulty.
+We will explain what is considered the most complicated part of the path, along with some others of similar difficulty.
 Take note!

 White Mountains, NH

 For many, this is undoubtedly the most complicated section of the entire Appalachian Trail.
-This area is also the most popular, and most hikers decide to cross every year.
+However, this area is also the most popular, and most hikers decide to cross every year.

-It is a tremendously unstable road, so the key to success in this stretch is based on good preparation.
+It is a tremendously unstable road, so the key to this stretch’s success is good preparation.
 In addition, having done the homework and planned the route well, identifying the riskiest areas.
 It has climbs that exceed a thousand feet per mile and large rocky slopes that look like giant slides created by the erosion of nature.

 These climbs and descents through which we will have to pass will test the strength of our legs and knees—being uncomfortable the descent through an inclined, slippery, and irregular terrain.
 Undoubtedly, if we want to get out of this stretch, we will have to go very well equipped.
 Not any footwear will bear our weight well and will keep us glued to the ground.
 If we add climate instability to everything, this stretch becomes a real litmus test.

-Mount Washington is known for having one of the worst climates in the world, because despite not having one of the highest elevations.
+Mount Washington is known for having one of the worst climates in the world because despite not having one of the highest elevations.
 Just 6,289 feet, located at one of the most important intersections of storms in the country.
-Also, not only is it a meeting point for storms, but all the climate systems that travel from north to south pass through that area.
+Also, it is a meeting point for storms, but all the climate systems that travel from north to south pass through that area.
 This causes the scourge of storms to fall entirely on this mountain.

 The reward for all these complications is your views.
 Despite the bad weather and the inconvenience of its ascent, what awaits us at its peak is truly memorable as it has beautiful panoramic views over the tree line.
 Without a doubt, a spectacle of nature only within reach of a brave few.